georgebabey/codepot-todo/04_hello_express/readme.md

+Creating a webserver in NodeJS was easy, but [ExpressJS](http://expressjs.com/) makes it even easier!

 Create an Express.js app that responds with "Hello World!" when somebody make a get request to `/`(the server root).

 -----------------------------